Consensys/doc.ethsigner/docs/HowTo/Extending-EthSigner/Add-Signer.md

 # Creating an external signer for EthSigner

-EthSigner supports the addition of more external signers in same way as Hashicorp Vault.
+EthSigner supports the addition of more external signers in same way as HashiCorp Vault.

 To create an external signer:

 1. Clone the [EthSigner repository](https://github.com/PegaSysEng/ethsigner).

-1. Create a gradle module for the new signer in the `ethsigner/signer` directory.
+1. Create a Gradle module for the new signer in the `ethsigner/signer` directory.

 1. To ensure the module for the new signer is built, add the module to the `settings.gradle` file.